C&O Canal Trail Frequently Asked Questions

 However, there are many good camping options, both private campgrounds and public parks.

-Click the following link for more details on
+Click the following link for

-camping along the C&O / GAP Trail
+camping options along the C&O / GAP Trail

 I'd like to ride on the trail but don't have a bike.
 Can I rent a bike?